Cloud-Era/fvfevev4vv4/single.md

-It seems like the logic for checking the Angular version in the SBOM might not be correctly identifying the components.
-Let's refine the function that checks for Angular dependencies to ensure it correctly identifies packages and versions.
+If the script still outputs that no Angular 12 or above dependencies are found despite seeing them in the SBOM, we need to double-check how we’re parsing the SBOM and the version comparison logic.
+Let's ensure we're correctly accessing the components in the SBOM JSON and handling the version string appropriately.

+Here’s a refined approach to the script, focusing on correctly extracting and validating the Angular dependencies from the SBOM:

 ### Updated Script

-Here’s the revised version of the script that properly checks for Angular packages:

 ```python
 import asyncio